alecthomas/entityx/README.md

 ## Recent Notable Changes

 - 2014-03-02 - (1.0.0alpha1) Switch to using cache friendly component storage (big breaking change).
-Also largely eradicated use of `std::shared_ptr`.
+Also eradicated use of `std::shared_ptr` for components.
 - 2014-02-13 - Visual C++ support thanks to [Jarrett Chisholm](https://github.com/jarrettchisholm)!
 - 2013-10-29 - Boost has been removed as a primary dependency for builds not using python.
 - 2013-08-21 - Remove dependency on `boost::signal` and switch to embedded [Simple::Signal](http://timj.testbit.eu/2013/cpp11-signal-system-performance/).